ocf/etc/README.md

 # ocf-etc

-This repo contains configuration files which are replicated to and automatically uptated on every OCF host at `/etc/ocf`.
+This repo contains configuration files which are replicated to and automatically updated on every OCF host at `/etc/ocf/`.
 Configuration files are written in YAML and have schemas defined in the `schemas` folder.

 To validate the files, simply run: